 - Be able to create a local Git repository

-- An understanding of the soruce code-management issues in team-based software development.
+- An understanding of the source code-management issues in team-based software development.

-- Duration of the course is 8 academic hours.
-Usually 1 full day.
+- Duration of the course is typically 8 academic hours.
+Usually 1 full day or two half-days.

 - The concepts of Git